 Zearing Park is a hub of action from April to October.
-Baseball and soccer abound at the 72 acre site with 6 soccer/football fields of various sizes and 3 baseball fields with lights and scoreboards.
+Baseball and soccer abound at the 72-acre site with six soccer/football fields of various sizes and three baseball fields with lights and scoreboards.
 There are Shelters that can be rented for your family picnic or birthday party.
-There is a 1.3 mile walking/recreation path, a 3 acres pond to fish & enjoy as well as a playground and restrooms.
+There is a 1.3 mile walking/recreation path, a three acres pond to fish & enjoy as well as a playground and restrooms.
 Take a trip to Zearing Park to spend time with family or just going outside to enjoy nature.

 In the summer of 1969, Mrs. Eunice Zearing made a gift of an undivided half interest in the Zearing Park, being a tract of approximately 32 acres lying in the Southeast corner of the City of Princeton.
 The Park District purchased the other half interest in this tract of real estate from Roscoe T. Johnson.
 A Master Plan and layout for the area was adopted by the Park District Board of Directors providing for picnic areas, shelters, playground areas, restrooms, ball fields and other facilities

 On April 30, 1976, the Park was formally opened and dedicated by a flag raising ceremony, through the assistance of the Girl Scouts, Invocation by Rev. Warren Mueller, and remarks by Mr. Hultine, Park Board President, Mayor Roland H. Eckdahl and Mr. Webster Wiley, Past President of the Illinois Association of Park Districts.
 This ceremony was held on Arbor Day and there were 13 trees planted.